maxrodkin/tf-k8s-helm-nginx-prometheus-grafana-flask/README.md

 ## Enjoy it!

-## Enjoy it!
-Things to do:
+## Things to do:
-    / instead nginx-standalone ingress the ingress-nginx deployment should be used / should replace the ""sleep"" to asynchronous loop in:
+    / instead nginx-standalone ingress the ingress-nginx deployment should be used
+    / should replace the ""sleep"" to asynchronous loop in:
         * ./nginx-standalone.conf/nginx-standalone-install.sh:sleep 15
         * ./vault-install.sh:sleep 15
-        * ./prometheus-grafana-install.sh:sleep 15 \
         * ./prometheus-grafana-install.sh:sleep 15
         * ./flask-install.sh:sleep 10
     / should replace the github.com/maxrodkin/ingress-nginx source to original one with parameters or customisation